 KLA-Tencor Corporation ("KLA-Tencor" or the "Company" and also referred to as "we" or "our") is a leading supplier of process control and yield management solutions for the semiconductor and related nanoelectronics industries.
-Our products are also used in a number of other high technology industries, including the light emitting diode ("LED"), data storage and photovoltaic industries, as well as general materials research.
+Our products are also used in a number of other high technology industries, including the light emitting diode ("LED") and data storage industries, as well as general materials research.

-Within our primary area of focus, our comprehensive portfolio of products, services, software and expertise helps integrated circuit ("IC" or "chip") manufacturers manage yield throughout the entire semiconductor fabrication process-from research and development to final volume production.
+Within our primary area of focus, our comprehensive portfolio of defect inspection and metrology products, and related service, software and other offerings, helps integrated circuit ("IC" or "chip") manufacturers manage yield throughout the entire semiconductor fabrication process-from research and development to final volume production.
 These products and solutions are designed to help customers accelerate their development and production ramp cycles, to achieve higher and more stable semiconductor die yields, and to improve overall profitability.

-KLA-Tencor's products and services are used by the vast majority of bare wafer, IC, lithography reticle ("reticle" or "mask") and disk manufacturers in the world.
+KLA-Tencor's products and services are used by the vast majority of bare wafer, IC, lithography reticle ("reticle" or "mask") and disk manufacturers around the world.
 These customers turn to us for inline wafer and IC defect monitoring, review and classification; reticle defect inspection and metrology; packaging and interconnect inspection; critical dimension ("CD") metrology; pattern overlay metrology; film thickness, surface topography and composition measurements; measurement of in-chamber process conditions, wafer shape and stress metrology; computational lithography tools; and overall yield and fab-wide data management and analysis systems.
 Our advanced products, coupled with our unique yield management services, allow us to deliver the solutions our customers need to accelerate their yield learning rates and significantly reduce their risks and costs.